Adsolution/CPATool/README.md

 ### LEVEL DESIGN WORKFLOW / STUFF TO KNOW:

-- Since OBJ has no hierarchy, sectors are simply defined by prepending a number (eg 01_ before an object's name.
-If you don't prepend a number, it'll default to the first sector.
+- Since OBJ has no hierarchy, sectors are simply defined by prepending a name using an "@", (eg "main@pipe01" before an object's name.
+If you don't prepend a name, it'll default to the default sector.

 - Textures can be in any format and source directory, as they are automatically converted and relocated.
 Placing them in the old required directory (graphics\Textures\[levelname]) is actually advised against.